Eric Topol, MD

 In 2009, Dr. Topol was selected as one of the country’s 12 “Rock Stars of Science” in GQ magazine.
 In 2011, the University of Michigan, where he had served as a faculty member, initiated the Eric Topol Professor of Cardiovascular Medicine to recognize his contributions.
 The University of Rochester, his alma mater medical school, awarded him the Hutchinson Medal, the University’s highest honor.
 He was also elected to the Institute of Medicine of the National Academy of Sciences and is one of the top 10 most cited researchers in medicine.

-- American Board of Internal Medicine, Cardiovascular Disease, 1985
+- American Board of Internal Medicine, Cardiology, 1985

 - American Board of Internal Medicine, Internal Medicine, 1982